creativecreature/dotfiles/README.md

 run `git config --global core.excludesfile ~/.gitignore_global`

 run `chsh -s /bin/zsh` and then restart the computer to change shell to zsh after running the installer

+first time running vim do a `:CocInstall coc-tsserver coc-eslint coc-json coc-prettier coc-css coc-emoji` to install all coc-sources